 Authentication

 HubSpot’s API uses Bearer token authentication.
 The simplest way is to create a Private App in your HubSpot developer account and use its Access Token.
+Keep this token handy; you’ll provide it as a credential when telling your agent to build and execute your new HubSpot integration workflow.

-Building a Custom HubSpot Tool
+Building a Custom HubSpot Workflow

 You can find detailed descriptions of all available tools provided by superglue MCP here.
-In this tutorial, we will start off by building a custom integration tool using natural language and your Cursor chat interface only.
+In this tutorial, we will start off by building a custom integration workflow using natural language and your Cursor chat interface only.
 Using superglue MCP is as easy as providing your LLM agent of choice with a prompt containing instructions and any authentication tokens you may need:

 What Happened Under the Hood:

-• superglueMCP used superglue_get_integration_code to generate the code required to embed this workflow in an existing codebase
+• superglue MCP used superglue_get_workflow_integration_code to generate the code required to embed this workflow in an existing codebase

 Next Steps